Writer and Plantation Mistress in the Civil War Era

 In 1840, at age 30, Louisa married David James McCord, a politician and attorney thirteen years her senior.
 He was a widower whose first wife had died after bearing thirteen children, but Louisa refused to become a stepmother to his children from that marriage.
 Together Louisa and David had three children, and she carefully educated and groomed her only son for a career in politics.

-Langdon Cheves gave Louisa a plantation in her own name, Lang Syne cotton plantation in Columbia, South Carolina.
+Langdon Cheves gave Louisa a plantation in her own name, Lang Syne cotton plantation in Fort Motte, South Carolina.
 Struggling against her own ambition to adapt to the era's standards of femininity, she ran the plantation and largely supported the family, but she found her greatest fulfillment in writing.
 Her published works include a play, a book of poetry and many essays.

 In 1848 her husband asked her to translate Bastiat's Sophimes Economiques, an essay which argued against protective tariffs, and her skilled translation attracted the attention of editors who solicited her essays on economics, politics, slavery and women's rights.